Gastric bypass surgery: Hemorrhage

-Many blood vessels must be cut in order to divide the stomach and to move the bowel.
+Many blood vessels must be cut to divide the stomach and to move the bowel.
 Any of these may later begin bleeding, either into the abdomen (intra-abdominal hemorrhage) or into the bowel itself (gastrointestinal hemorrhage).
 Transfusions may be needed, and re-operation is sometimes necessary.
-The use of blood thinners to prevent venous thromboembolic disease may actually increase the risk of hemorrhage slightly.
+The use of blood thinners to prevent venous thromboembolic disease may increase the risk of hemorrhage slightly.

 Hernia

 A hernia is an abnormal opening, either within the abdomen or through the abdominal wall muscles.
 An internal hernia may result from surgery and re-arrangement of the bowel and is a cause of bowel obstruction.
 Antecolic antegastric Roux-en-Y gastric bypass surgery has been estimated to result in internal hernia in 0.2% of cases, mainly through Petersen's defect.
 An incisional hernia occurs when a surgical incision does not heal well; the muscles of the abdomen separate and allow protrusion of a sac-like membrane, which may contain bowel or other abdominal contents, and which can be painful and unsightly.
 The risk of abdominal-wall hernia is markedly decreased in laparoscopic surgery.